Chelsea credit card facilities suspended

 The current licence allows £500,000 to be spent on home matches and allows a £20,000 limit on away travel.

-Talks were also held regarding an amendment to the licence about a potential sale of the club and included Raine Group - the American investment firm instructed to handle the sale of the club before Abramovich was sanctioned.
+Talks were also held regarding an amendment to the licence about a potential sale of the club and included Raine Group - the American investment firm instructed to handle the sale before Abramovich was sanctioned.

 On Friday, a spokesman for the Prime Minister later said the government was "in constant contact" with Chelsea and the Premier League and said the Blues could apply for an "amended licence".